Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 ## Quantify Variance

-If you're worried, and I know you are because you're reading this, here's something to try: a _sensitivity analysis_.
+If you're worried, and I know you are because you're reading this, here's something to try: a _sensitivity analysis_ aka model stability/robustness study.

 Explore how sensitive your setup (data + model) is to randomness.